-The design of the Airport Site will take into account an alignment for rail and locations of stations, so that land is properly preserved to meet rail requirements.
+The design of the Airport Site will incorporate the preferred alignment for rail and locations of stations, so that land is properly preserved to meet rail requirements.

-1.2 The benefits of a Western Sydney Airport
+1.2 The benefits of the Western Sydney International (Nancy-Bird Walton) Airport 1

-Western Sydney would be Australia's third-largest economy and fourth-largest city in its own right.
-However, it does not have its own airport and around 30 per cent of workers living in Western Sydney commute outside the region for work.
-While nine per cent of Australia's population lives in Western Sydney, access to an airport for these residents can involve a two-hour commute.
+Western Sydney is one of Australia's fastest growing regions and is Australia's third-largest economy.
+However, it does not have its own airport and around a third of workers living in Western Sydney commute outside the region for work.
+While nearly two million people live in Western Sydney, access to an airport for these residents can involve a two-hour commute.

 Acknowledging the significant benefits that would be generated by a new airport, the Australian Government announced in April 2014 that Badgerys Creek would be the site for an airport in Western Sydney.
-A new airport would be a major catalyst for investment and jobs growth in the Western Sydney region, and would also bring benefits to the Australian economy more broadly.
+A new airport would be a major catalyst for investment and jobs growth in the Western Sydney region, and would also bring benefits to the Australian economy more broadly.2